 MBM Glossaries: Leadership Skills Definition

 This glossary contains our Leadership Skills definition and a list of terms often used when discussing Effective Leadership.
-Take a look and see how our Ultimate Guide to Leadership Skills can help you become a better leader.
+In addition, take a look and see how our Ultimate Guide to Leadership Skills can help you become a better leader.

 A leadership trait that conveys a tone and body language that makes team members comfortable about seeking them to discuss anything.

 Authenticity from a leader is when they are able to convey sincerity.
 As a result, they inspire truth and transparency within their team members.

 An old type of leadership where people in power are dominating and demanding.
-In this leadership style, the expectation is of obedience.
-Fear and coercion are common tools used to get tasks done.
+In particular, in this leadership style, the primary expectation is obedience.
+Usually, fear and coercion are common tools used to get tasks done.

 A leadership style wherein the leader makes all the decisions without consulting with their team(s).

 Boomers and Silent Generation are other terms used to refer to this generation.
-Researchers` typically refer to people born around the 1940s up until 1960s.
+Typically, it refers to people born around the 1940s up until 1960s.

 A managerial model was developed by Robert Blake and Jane Mouton in the 1960s.
-This managerial grid model outlines five styles of leadership based on concerns for production and concern for people.
+In particular, this managerial grid model outlines five styles of leadership based on concerns for production and concern for people.

 A similar or common purpose that can bring together groups to help each other move closer to that goal.

 The ability to convey a message coherently.
-A good leader understands that people have different preferred ways of communication.
+For example, a good leader understands that people have different preferred ways of communication.
 Therefore, they should adapt their style to meet each person’s needs.

 Entrusting a goal or task to another person.

 Another leadership style wherein the leader allows their team to voice their opinions before making a decision.
-This type of leadership may take more time.
+Compared to others, this type of leadership may take more time.
 However, it has the ability to motivate and empower participating members.

 The ability to see and understand the feelings of others.